Use a Stored Access Policy

-Best practices recommend specifying a stored access policy for any signed resource for which you are issuing a Shared Access Signature, as the stored policy can be used to modify or revoke the signature after it has been issued.
+Best practices recommend specifying a stored access policy for any signed resource for which you are issuing a shared access signature, as the stored policy can be used to modify or revoke the signature after it has been issued.
 If you don't specify a stored policy, it's recommended that you limit the lifetime of your signature in order to minimize any risk to your storage account resources.
-For more information, see Create a Shared Access Signature.
+For more information, see Creating a Shared Access Signature.

 The stored access policy can specify the following access policy parameters for the signatures with which it's associated:

-Together the Shared Access Signature and the stored access policy must include all fields required to authenticate the signature.
-If any required fields are missing, the request will fail.
-Likewise, if a field is specified both in the Shared Access Signature URL and in the stored access policy, the request will fail with status code 400 (Bad Request).
-See Create a Shared Access Signature for more information about the fields that comprise the signature.
+Together the shared access signature and the stored access policy must include all fields required to authenticate the signature.
+If any required fields are missing, the request will fail with status code 403 (Forbidden).
+Likewise, if a field is specified both in the shared access signature URL and in the stored access policy, the request will fail with status code 403 (Bad Request).
+See Creating a Shared Access Signature for more information about the fields that comprise the signature.